 LLB Full Form in English & Latin, Course Details, Eligibility, Exam

-Edited By Sumeet Sudarshan | Updated on Feb 21, 2025 11:55 AM IST | #L.L.B
+Edited By Sumeet Sudarshan | Updated on Mar 19, 2025 10:10 AM IST | #L.L.B

 Switch toEnglishEnglish Icon HindiHindi Icon

 What is the full form of LLB?
 LLB is one of the most popular courses among students looking to enter the legal profession.
 It is offered at two levels: after class 12th and after graduation.
 The full form of LLB is Legum Baccalaureus which is a Latin phrase that translates to "Bachelor of Laws".
 Legum Baccalaureus is a Latin term meaning Bachelor of Laws.
-LLB full form in India is generally used in the context of Bachelor of Laws or Bachelor of Legislative Laws.
+LLB full form in english in India is generally used in the context of Bachelor of Laws or Bachelor of Legislative Laws.
 It is the first professional qualification for legal practitioners.
 Legum Baccalaureus provides students with a foundation of knowledge and skills for a legal career.
 The Bachelor of Laws or LLB introduces students to various legal topics including business law, corporate law, and legislative law.

 This Story also Contains